-and authorized to use isolation, restraint, restraint devices or chemical spray procedures will administer it to students.
+Only staff trained by a qualified provider and authorized to use isolation, restraint, restraint devices or chemical spray procedures will administer it to students.
 The appropriate personnel will include those staff members who are most likely to be called upon to use isolation, restraint, restraint devices or chemical spray to prevent or address disruptive or dangerous student behavior.

-Submission of incident reports to OSPIthe Office of Superintendent of Public Instruction: Beginning January 1, 2016, and annually by January 1 thereafter, the district will summarize the written incident reports described above and submit those summaries to OSPI.
+Submission of incident reports to the Office of Superintendent of Public Instruction:

+Beginning January 1, 2016 and annually by January 1 thereafter, the district will summarize the written incident reports described above and submit those summaries to OSPI.
 The summaries will include:

-- Thethe number of individual incidents of restraint and isolation; - Thethe number of students involved in the incidents; - Thethe number of injuries to students and staff; and - •• Thethe types of restraint or isolation used.
+- the number of individual incidents of restraint and isolation; - the number of students involved in the incidents; - the number of injuries to students and staff; and - the types of restraint or isolation used.